Case Study

 • Publish stable core components individually, instead of in a single package

 • Enable extension without modification.
-Each component could be built on top of without editing the core component
+Each component could be built on top of without editing the core

 • Update safely without breaking downstream work